ros2/demos/composition/README.md

 This demo provides examples of three different ways to use the **rclcpp_components** API to compose multiple nodes in a single process.

-This ROS 2 package consists of the following nodes:
+This ROS 2 package consists of the following demo applications:

 1. `dlopen_composition`
 2. `linktime_composition`